 Programs may establish earlier deadlines to add/drop courses but these dates must clearly be communicated to students.
+Students taking courses outside of their home program of study, must follow the rules of the program in which the course is offered.
 Please note that the last date to cancel a course or registration with no academic penalty is not the same as the last date to be eligible for a refund.